Genivia/ugrep/README.md

            Option --format=FORMAT specifies an output format for file matches.
            Fields may be used in FORMAT, which expand into the following values:

-           %[ARG]F
+           %[TEXT]F
-                  if option -H is used: ARG, the file pathname and separator.
+                  if option -H is used: TEXT, the file pathname and separator.

            %f     the file pathname.